nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ![MicroserviceDesignPattern](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPattern.JPG)

 ## We use "Pass-through Methods"
-In the Controller Classes all the methods that call the Service Manager Class do not "Modify Data" what they receive in their  parameters is passed directly to the methods of the Service Manager Class where we prefer to even have the methods with the same names as in the Controller Classes.
+In the Controller Classes all the methods that call the Service Manager Class do not "Modify Data".

+What they receive in their  parameters is passed directly to the methods of the Service Manager Class

+We prefer to have the methods there with the same names as in the Controller Classes.

 As we do not have any logic and are not changing anything in the Controller Classes we don’t need to write unit tests for the Controller Classes.

-We write positive and Negative Unit tests for the Service Manager Class.

 ## We decouple the Service Manager Class from the Service Classes by making the Service Classes implement an Interface
 These Service Interfaces are @Autowired to the Service Manager Class.

-## We mock the Service Interfaces by implementing Mock Service Implementation classes in the Test Folder for Unit testing
+## We mock the Service classes by implementing Mock Service classes in the Test Folder for Unit testing

 ![MicroserviceDesignPatternTDDandBDD](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPatternTDDandBDD.JPG)

 By Mocking the Service classes we can control their behaviour to give us  Positive and Negative Unit tests.

 ### Positive Tests
-For Positive tests all the public methods of the Mock Service Classes return the Expected values so we can see that our code behaves.
+For Positive tests all the public methods of the Mock Service Classes will return the Expected values .

 ### Negative Tests
-For Negative tests all the public methods of the Mock Service Classes return values representing failure so we can see that our code behaves with failures.
+For Negative tests all the public methods of the Mock Service Classes will return values representing failure

+Now we can see that our code behaves with failures.

 ### Destructive Negative Tests
 For Destructive Negative Tests we make all the methods in the Mock Classes throw the expected Exceptions for serious  failure.